parisGPB/Neural-Style-Transfer/README.md

 (FORMULA G^l_ij)
 "where Gˡᵢⱼ is the inner product between the vectorized feature map i and j in layer l.
 We can see that Gˡᵢⱼ generated over the feature map for a given image represents the correlation between feature maps i and j."

+### Main hyperparameters

+The follow hyperparameters can be used to modify the output of the transfer style.
+Differents tests have been done changing the different defauled values and will be discussed in the results section.

+- Content weight: weight of the content image in the generated image.
+Value by default: 0.25.

+- Style weight: weight of the style image in the generated image.
+Value by default 1.

+- Total variations weight: Total variation loss is the sum of the absolute differences for neighboring pixel-values in the input images.
+Smaller values tend to produce sharper images.
+Value by default: 8,5e-5

+- Image size: size of the generated image.
+Value by default: 224x224x3

+- Content layer: Layer from the model used to evaluate similarity between content image and generated image.
+Value by default: conv4_2

+- Feature layers: Layers from the model used to evaluate similarity between style image and generated image.
+Value by default: conv1_1, conv2_1, conv3_1, 'conv4_1, conv5_1.

+- Pool type: use max pooling or average pooling in the model.
+Value by default: Max pooling

+- Initial image: define the initial image that will be modified at each iteration.

+- Preserve color: apply modifications in image style in order to preserve color from the content image.
+By default this option is off.

 ## Improved Neural Style Transfer